gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - WebService result
     - Loaded Data at 6 : ```Added: Id: 7, Name: Waiting For Forever```

 3.Lookup Data : Looking up data with id = 7 to check whether the data loaded at 6 can be retrieved.
+(The id has to be passed at the end of the url as follows: ?id=7)

 ```
 INFO  [ServerActor]: Checking if 4 belongs in the range 7 - 9